Yankees vs. Marlins Player Props Betting Odds

 Judge Stats

-- Judge enters this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .313 with a double, two home runs, nine walks and three RBI.
+- Judge takes a five-game streak with at least one hit into this contest.
+During his last five outings he is hitting .375 with a double, two home runs, seven walks and two RBI.

 Judge Recent Games